Assassin's Creed Origins: Additional content

 Ubisoft released Discovery Tour in February 2018.
 It consists of 75 guided tours, each lasting from five to 25 minutes.
 They focus on the landmarks featured in the game and the social traditions and the way of life of ancient Egyptians.
 The tours feature "academic information curated by historians and Egyptologists" based on research from universities and institutions like the British Museum.
 Discovery Tour removes combat from the game entirely, allowing teachers to show this portion of the game to schoolchildren directly.
 The team received feedback from people in the education field and designed the tour and its control to be as accessible as possible, and allow players to explore at their own pace.
 In an article on history-themed video games, Damals magazine wrote the Discovery Tour mode presented a transformation from an entertainment product to an interactive learning aid.
 In its 2018 exhibition on the "Queens of Egypt", the Pointe-à-Callière Museum in Montreal, Canada, incorporated images and video sequences from Discovery Tour.
 A standalone free version of Discovery Tour was released in May 2020.
 A similar Discovery Tour mode would later be released for Assassin's Creed Odyssey and Assassin's Creed Valhalla.
+Discovery Tour: Ancient Egypt, however, was heavily criticized for intellectual dishonesty and deliberate historical revisionism and inaccuracy of Egyptian society of the time (as confirmed also by the "Behind The Scenes" narrator), showing an education system in which females in reality were typically excluded but in the game is instead gender mixed.

 In June 2022, Ubisoft released a patch for Origins, which boosted the framerate to 60fps on Xbox Series X/S and PlayStation 5.